sharadregoti/tyk-docs/tyk-docs/content/shared/gateway-config.md

 ENV: <b>TYK_GW_SLAVEOPTIONS_DISABLEKEYSPACESYNC</b><br />
 Type: `bool`<br />

-Set this option to `true` if you don’t want to monitor changes in the keys from a master Gateway.
+Set this option to `true` if you don’t want to monitor changes in the keys from a primary Gateway.

 ### slave_options.group_id
 ENV: <b>TYK_GW_SLAVEOPTIONS_GROUPID</b><br />